 What does pregnancy massage include?

-Prenatal massages differ from regular massages, and simply having a regular massage whilst pregnant does not make it a prenatal massage.
-Some of the main differences between a regular massage and a prenatal massage include:
+antenatal massages differ from regular massages, and simply having a regular massage whilst pregnant does not make it a antenatal massage.
+Some of the main differences between a regular massage and a antenatal massage include:

-- Prenatal massage techniques are different to that of regular massages.
+- antenatal massage techniques are different to that of regular massages.
 Deep tissue massage is not given to pregnant women, as there is potential for blood clots to occur as a result.

 What to expect